Calf Compression Sleeves: When to Wear Them and Why

 When You're Traveling

-Help Deter Blood Clot
+Help Deter Blood Clots

-Prevents Swelling in the Feet
+Prevent Swelling in Your Feet

 Wearing a compression sleeve enables your lymph to move more freely and significantly decreases the chances of swelling.